danask/GMS/README.md

 # Gardening Management System (GMS) and Remote Controller
 ### 1. Raspberry PI to collect the data
-collects data source from sensors
+Collects data  from sensors and interact with user command
 - DHT
 - PIR (motion sensor)
 - Camera